hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 # GeoFence

 A *GeoFence* is a virtual fence that defines areas within which the vehicle can move (inclusions) or cannot move (exclusions).
-QGC SRR allows the creation of complex GeoFence boundaries made up of multiple circular and polygonal regions.
+QGC-Gov allows the creation of complex GeoFence boundaries made up of multiple circular and polygonal regions.

 > **Note:** GeoFences can be used to prevent a vehicle flying out of range of the RC controller, or into unsafe or restricted airspace.
 They are checked in all modes, including missions and manual flight.